 One of the most important parts of market research is to talk to your end-user.
 What do they need in a product?
 What do they like about what is currently on the market?
 What don’t they like?
 Is there a feature that could make their lives easier?
 What are they willing to spend?
 The answers to these questions will help shape your design.

-For example, we developed a single-use device that was similar to a product currently on the market.
+For example, we developed a single-use product that was similar to a product currently on the market.
 That similar product required you to crack the handle to activate it.
 Our client wanted us to figure out a way to remove the cracking feature, which we did.
-Later, when talking to end-users, the client discovered that people liked the cracking sound of the competitor device as it indicated that the device was ready to use.
+Later, when talking to end-users, the client discovered that people liked the cracking sound of the competitor’s product as it indicated that the product was ready to use.
 If they had spoken to their customer base beforehand, they would have known this from the start and would not have removed such a huge selling feature.
 Now the client had to go back and redesign their product so it could successfully compete in the market.

 Know the industry